Skip to Main Content

 Special Collections Reading Room

 The Special Collections (Ahmanson) Reading Room is reserved for viewing rare (primary source) materials, including rare books, manuscript collections and visual materials.
-The reading room is accessible through the Reader Services office.
-Visit the how-to guide for information about requesting rare materials through Aeon, our online system.
+Use your Aeon account to request rare materials for delivery to the reading room; visit the Aeon instruction guide for step-by-step details.

-All rare materials are held at the Ahmanson circulation desk.
-Please see the Ahmanson attendant to obtain your holds and check out rare materials.
+All rare materials are held at the circulation desk.
+Please see the attendant to obtain your holds and check out rare materials.

-The reading room attendant will notify you when there are 15 minutes left in your appointment.
-At the end of your appointment, bring the rare materials to the circulation desk.
+Materials are collected 15 minutes before the reading room closes.
+At the end of your visit, bring the rare materials to the circulation desk.
 You may return the materials or keep them on hold for your next visit.
-Materials may be held for up to two weeks.
+Materials will be removed from the reading room after two weeks of no check-out activity.

 General Collections Reading Room